llamerrr/GungeonTogether/README.md

 GungeonTogether is a multiplayer mod for Enter the Gungeon that allows online co-op play using Steam P2P networking.
 WIP WIP WIP WIP WIP WIP pls be nice

+The mod is free (because im not weird).

 ## Features
 - Online co-op multiplayer for Enter the Gungeon